|

 - rakes sand bunkers smooth

-- keeps everything except a ball and a putter at least 15 feet from the green... especially power carts, pull carts and bags.
+least 15 feet from the green... especially power carts, pull carts and

-- Slow play and ball-hunting must be avoided if there is a group behind you.
+you.
 Please allow faster groups to play through at next tee deck.

-- Although we currently do not have a formal dress code in effect, proper shirt and footwear must be worn.
+dress code in effect, proper shirt and footwear must be worn.

 - Foul language should be avoided.